u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing.rst

 .. image:: email_marketing/campaigns-page-popup.png
    :align: center
-   :alt: View of the campaign pop-up window in Odoo Email Marketing.
+   :alt: View of the campaign pop-up window in Thrive Bureau ERP Email Marketing.

 Click :guilabel:`Add` to add the campaign to the database, and freely edit it later on.
-Or, click :guilabel:`Edit` and Odoo reveals the campaign template form on a separate page, providing the opportunity to further edit the campaign, send communications related to the campaign, and analyze various metrics related to the campaign, via the smart buttons at the top of the form.
+Or, click :guilabel:`Edit` and Thrive Bureau ERP reveals the campaign template form on a separate page, providing the opportunity to further edit the campaign, send communications related to the campaign, and analyze various metrics related to the campaign, via the smart buttons at the top of the form.